Maayon (film): Soundtrack

-Reception
+Release and reception

+The film was made available for streaming on Amazon Prime Video, more than a year after its theatrical release.

 M. Suganth of The Times of India rated the film 2.5 out of 5 stars and wrote "Most of the plot developments are delivered through exposition, and the staging doesn't give us a sense of the geography of the place.
 The casting and characterisation, too, don't work.
 Sibi Sathyaraj strains to pull off the layers in the character while Tanya's Anjana is mainly a token female presence.
 The tacky visual effects pretty much belong to the films we got when Marma Desam was on air.
 Perhaps realising this, Ilaiyaraaja comes up with an uncharacteristically bombastic score that tries to compensate for the lack of visual grandeur.
 The film leaves us with the feeling of having squandered an opportunity to give us a desi version of The Da Vinci Code."
 Ram Venkat Srikar of Cinema Express rated the film 2 out of 5 stars stating that "Maayon is one of those films that is more amusing as an idea in mind or as text on paper.
 You can see the effort being poured in to translate this vision onto the screen, but somehow, the execution, although adequate, doesn’t do justice to the imagination of both the creator and the viewer."
-Indiaglitz gave 2.75 out of 5 and stated "Go for this one if you fancy action adventures with the proper mix of myths and science."
-Sruthi Ganapathy Raman of Film Companion after reviewing the film, stated "The issue with the film, which actually has a lineup of impressive actors (including KS Ravikumar in a small role), is that neither does it take its cheesiness seriously nor does it take its archeology seriously.
+Sruthi Ganapathy Raman of Film Companion after reviewing the film, stated "The issue with the film, which actually has a line-up of impressive actors (including KS Ravikumar in a small role), is that neither does it take its cheesiness seriously nor does it take its archaeology seriously.
 This is clear when Arjun, a few minutes into the film, flips an ancient Chola-period coin and puts on his sunglasses to evoke “style points”, only for everyone to break into applause."